‘Chef’ film review: Comfort food dished out by a top-form Saif Ali Khan

 The main dish here is the father-son relationship, but with an extra topping.
 The screenplay, by Menon, Shah and Suresh Nair, throws in daddy issues for Roshan – his father (Ram Gopal Bajaj) detested the idea of a chef for a son.
 This somewhat explains Roshan’s sense of pride, since he is a self-made man who has risen up from cleaning tables at an Amritsar dhaba to Michelin-star status in New York.

 What is less clear is the reason for Roshan and Radha’s break-up.
 His obsession with his profession barely works as a reason – by that measure, nearly all Indian marriages would end up in a divorce court.
 The comfort between the exes as well as father and son means that Radha gets little to do.
 She remains a gorgeous prop, sportingly getting out of the way as Armaan grows closer to Roshan and refusing to protest when Biju seemingly vanishes from the scene.
-Menon’s casting of a Malayali actor to play a Malayali character is a bold move, but the talented Padmapriya isn’t called upon to do much more than flash her lovely smile and exit on cue.
+Menon’s casting of a south Indian actor to play a Malayali character is a bold move, but the talented Padmapriya isn’t called upon to do much more than flash her lovely smile and exit on cue.

 The heavy lifting is left to Saif Ali Khan, and he is in top form.
 Khan’s ability to portray suave and urbane characters with strongly etched personalities makes him a shoo-in for the role, but the actor isn’t merely picking up a pay cheque here as he sometimes has the tendency to.
 Khan delivers one of the most winning performances of his career, diving deep into Roshan’s motivations and needs and balancing the charm offensive with the defensiveness.